Aggressively Protecting Clients in the New Jersey Courts for More than 30 Years.

 The Middlesex County divorce law firm of Brause, Brause & Ventrice, L.L.C., has extensive experience advising clients throughout New Jersey on all legal aspects of alimony.
 Alimony has been an evolving area of family law.
 The relevant New Jersey statute has been revised in recent years, and our courts' interpretation of the relevant statute has also evolved with those revisions.
 Even federal tax law pertaining to alimony has changed.
 Alimony is a complicated area of family law that requires the knowledge and experience that our divorce attorneys with more than 60 years of combined experience possess.

 The following are brief answers to some of the more general questions about alimony that are most often asked of the attorneys in our Middlesex County divorce practice.
 For more detailed answers to these and other questions about divorce and family law, contact a Middlesex County divorce lawyer at the firm.
 Our firm takes pride in its New Jersey roots, serving Middlesex County and various communities throughout New Jersey.
-For a free consultation, call 732-767-0044 to speak with a Middlesex County attorney at Brause, Brause & Ventrice, L.L.C. or email our office today.
+For a free initial consultation, call 732-767-0044 to speak with a Middlesex County attorney at Brause, Brause & Ventrice, L.L.C. or email our office today.

 - Is there a formula to calculate whether I am entitled to receive alimony or whether I will be required to pay alimony?